GregoryShen/03-PerformanceTest/JMeter/04 JMeter官网.md

 bsh.shared.myObj.process()l
 ```

-Rather than creating the obejct in the test element, it can be created in the startup file defined by the JMeter property “`beanshell.init.file`”.
+Rather than creating the object in the test element, it can be created in the startup file defined by the JMeter property “`beanshell.init.file`”.
 This is only processed once.

 ### 16.10 Developing script functions in Groovy or Jexl3 etc.